hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 ```
 {: .output}

-You should now know how to submit a LAMMPS job that uses the **GPU** package as an accelerator.
+### Choosing your parameters

-This is
+You should now have an idea of how to submit a LAMMPS job that uses the **GPU** package as
-quite simple, though optimizing the run may not be that straight-forward.
+an accelerator.
+Optimizing the run may not be that straight-forward however.
 You can have numerous
 possibilities of choosing the *argument* and the *keywords*.
 Not only that, the host CPU might have
 multiple cores.
 More choices would arise from here.

-For a rule of thumb, you must have at least same number of MPI processes as the number of GPUs
+As a rule of thumb, you must have at least same number of MPI processes as the number of GPUs
 available to you.
 But often, using many MPI tasks per GPU gives you the better performance.
 As an
 example, if you have 4 physical GPUs, you must initiate (at least) 4 MPI processes for this job.
-But, assume that you have a CPU with 12 cores.
+Let's assume that you have a CPU with 12 cores.
 This gives you flexibility to use at most
 12 MPI processes and
 the possible combinations are 4 GPUs with 4 CPUs, 4 GPUs with 8 CPUs and 4 GPUs with 12
 CPUs.
 Though it may sound like that